11.4.3. The BLOB and TEXT Types

 In most respects, you can regard a BLOB

-column that can be as
+column as a VARBINARY column that can be as

 large as you like.
 Similarly, you can regard a

-column as a VARCHAR
+TEXT column as a VARCHAR

 column.
-BLOB
+BLOB and TEXT

-differ from VARBINARY
+differ from VARBINARY and

-in the following ways:
+VARCHAR in the following ways:

-For indexes on BLOB
+For indexes on BLOB and

-columns, you must specify an index
+TEXT columns, you must specify an index

 prefix length.
-For CHAR
+For CHAR and

-, a prefix length is optional.
+VARCHAR, a prefix length is optional.
 See

 Section 7.4.3, “Column Indexes”.

-and TEXT
+BLOB and TEXT columns

-cannot have DEFAULT
+cannot have DEFAULT values.

-and LONG VARCHAR
+LONG and LONG VARCHAR map

-data type.
+to the MEDIUMTEXT data type.
 This is a

 compatibility feature.
 If you use the BINARY

-attribute with a TEXT
+attribute with a TEXT data type, the column

 is assigned the binary collation of the column character set.

-MySQL Connector/ODBC defines BLOB
+MySQL Connector/ODBC defines BLOB values as

-and TEXT
+LONGVARBINARY and TEXT

-values as LONGVARCHAR
+values as LONGVARCHAR.

-Because BLOB
+Because BLOB and TEXT

 values can be extremely long, you might encounter some